 Accommodations: You’ll be staying in heated canvas tents and shelters.
 There are also cabins available through Blackwater Outfitters, located five minutes away.
 They can be reached at: 207-540-4101.

 Meals: For information on food and meals, visit our Food and meals page.
 There is a grocery store in Ashland, about nine miles from the field school.
-We encourage you to bring any snacks you may not be able to live without.

 Cancellation and Refund Policies: Please visit our School Policies page for information on all of our policies.